Kerciu/Kerciu/README.md

 ## 🔭 I’m Currently Working On

-* **Internship @ Ringier Axel Springer Polska**: Contributing to production-level projects and developing practical skills in modern software engineering. 🚀
+* **Junior Engineer @ Ringier Axel Springer Poland**: Delivering end-to-end features for millions of users. 🚀
-* **Cloud computing**: Learning how to operate in the environment of Amazon Web Services. 🤖
+* **Warsaw University of Technology**: Crushing my 6th semester of Computer Science while pursuing a minor in Artificial Intelligence. 🎓
-* **Warsaw University of Technology**: Preparing for my 5th semester of Computer Science studies. ⚙️
+* **Engineering Thesis**: Researching and building a high-performance semantic deduplication gateway using modern tech stacks. 🧠
-* **DevOps & Docker**: Getting hands-on with Docker and CI/CD to improve deployment workflows. ⚙️
+* **Cloud**: Deepening my hands-on experience with AWS infrastructure. ⚙️

 ## How to Reach Me 📫